YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

   Replication encrypted using the YottaDB encryption plugin may perform TLSv1.2 re negotiations when the Receiver Server's plugin was compiled with OpenSSL 3.0+.
 Previously, these would fail with the error message "no renegotiation". ([GTM-F158404](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-F158404))

+* <a name="GTM-F188844"></a>When configured for auto-relink, YottaDB uses a lightweight operation to validate an existing relinkctl file.
+Previously, every YottaDB process using a relinkctl file would use a heavyweight operation to validate it, which added to routine ZLINK latency on the process' first lookup in the auto-relink directory.
+In particular, this may have resulted in visible latency when starting a large number of JOB processes if the JOB routine search included one or more auto-relink directories. ([GTM-F188844](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F188844))

 * <a name="GTM-DE201392"></a>YottaDB provides protection from asynchronous events during routine management.
 Previously, asynchronous events like MUPIP STOP at inopportune times could cause a segmentation violation (SIG-11).
 This was only seen in a development environment and was never reported by a user. ([GTM-DE201392](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637472))

 * <a name="GTM-DE222430"></a>YottaDB handles SIGHUP appropriately when $PRINCIPAL has HUPENABLE set; in r2.00 owing to changes in deferred event handling, error handing could encounter a GTMASSERT2.
 In addition, a TERMHANGUP error implicitly sets the device to NOHUPENABLE, so should a process anticipate multiple disconnects/hangups, it should explicitly issue a USE $PRINCIPAL:HUPENABLE.
 Also, ZSHOW "D" displays the HUPENABLE state for $PRINCIPAL. ([GTM-DE222430](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637998))

+* <a name="GTM-DE309281"></a>YottaDB handles the interruption of certain socket operations correctly.
+Previously, asynchronous events like MUPIP STOP while creating a socket connection could cause a segmentation violation (SIG-11).
+This was only seen in a development environment and was never reported by a user. ([GTM-DE309281](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-DE309281))

 ## Additional Information